• Skip to main content

 • Pound the chicken to even thickness.
 This will both tenderize the chicken, and ensure even cooking throughout.

 • Properly preheat the grill.
-If you have a thermometer gauge on your grill, wait for it to fully heat.
-If not, use the hand test.
+If you have a thermometer gauge on your grill, wait for it to reach 425-450°F. If you have a charcoal grill, use the hand test.

 • Always check the internal temperature using an instant read thermometer – the chicken should reach 165°F before you remove from the grill or oven.